React Native vs. Ionic: Which Is the Best Cross-Platform Framework?

 Community and Ecosystem:

-Both React Native and Ionic have active communities, but React Native’s community is larger and more mature.
-React Native benefits from a vast array of third-party libraries and components, contributing to rapid development.
+React Native and Ionic have active communities, but React Native’s community is larger and more mature.
+React Native benefits from many third-party libraries and components, contributing to rapid development.

 Native Access: